 Mental anguish refers to a high level of mental distress and pain.
 These feelings are more significant than anger or sadness.
 For example, mental anguish includes feelings of:

 - Lack of energy

 - Sleep disturbances or insomnia

 Mental anguish following a personal injury greatly impacts a victim's daily life.
 Feelings of depression or PTSD can result in difficulty sleeping, intense mood swings, and a significant loss of appetite that can result in rapid and unhealthy weight loss.

 Mental anguish can become so intolerable for the victim that it prevents him or her from leaving the house or returning to work, even after their physical injuries have healed.
 In this case, the victim can continue to claim damages such as lost wages, despite the healing of their physical injuries.
 Due to their personal injury, a victim's mental anguish can continue to keep them out of work or from resuming life as usual, which is cause for compensation.

 Finding Support for Pain and Suffering

 No matter what type of personal injury you've suffered, the last thing you need is to feel isolated.
 You are not alone in your feelings.
 If emotional distress or mental anguish has darkened your daily life, you deserve compensation for your damages.

-Justin Weinstein is a trusted personal injury lawyer with experience dealing with victims who have been physically and emotionally harmed as a result of another's negligence.
+Weinstein Legal is a trusted personal injury law firm with experience dealing with victims who have been physically and emotionally harmed as a result of another's negligence.
 Contact Weinstein Legal or fill out a free case evaluation form today to explore your options.